 Consider the SAT Exam to be the last hurdle of your school years if the United States is where you dream of studying.
 The SAT is still prescribed as part of the admission requirement for many US colleges and is a significant factor in helping to decide which university you will go to.
-Sounds daunting as it’s the start of a hugely important journey towards your dream life and career.
-Like everything frightening, if you know enough about what to expect and then you work efficiently towards it, you will definitely succeed.
+It sounds daunting as it starts a hugely important journey towards your dream life and career.
+Like everything frightening, if you know enough about what to expect and then you work efficiently towards it, you will succeed.
 This article deals with some of the common questions that you might have about the SAT before you kickstart your journey.

 But first, what are the SATs?